UoB-DSMP-2023-24/dsmp-2024-group18/README.md

     Order_imbalance: Order imbalance measures the imbalance between buy and sell orders and, similar to Cumulative_Volume_Difference, it can be used to sense how well the market is accepting the current price level and the direction of potential price movement.

+    Weighted_Avg_Price: is the real-time trading price, where the data is supplemented using forward padding.

+    Trade_Volume: trade volume.

 ## Content Updates
     V1.0.0 Text structuring
     V1.0.1 Consolidation of data into months
     V1.0.2 More features to improve readability
+    V2.0.1 Consolidation of all cleaned data.